ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

-determining whether the proposed registration duplicates existing functionality, determining whether it is likely to be of general applicability or whether it is useful only for a single application, and whether the registration makes sense.
+determining whether the proposed registration duplicates existing functionality, determining whether it is likely to be of general applicability or whether it is useful only for a single application, and whether the registration references an existing organizational registry operated by an External Authority identified by the proposed Authority Identifier.

 IANA must only accept registry updates from the Designated Experts and should direct all requests for registration to the review mailing list.